-To the Members of
+The Members of JM Financial Properties and Holdings Limited

-JM Financial Properties and Holdings Limited Report on the audit of the Financial Statements Opinion
+Report on the audit of the Financial Statements

+Opinion

-- We have audited the accompanying Ind AS financial statements of JM Financial Properties and Holdings Limited ("the Company"), which comprise the balance sheet as at March 31, 2024 and the statement of profit and loss (including other comprehensive income), statement of changes in equity and statement of cash flows for year then ended, and notes to the financial statements, including a summary of material accounting policies and other explanatory information ("Financial Statements"). - 2.
-In our opinion and to the best of our information and according to the explanations given to us, the aforesaid Financial Statements give the information required by the Companies Act, 2013 ('Act') in the manner so required and give a true and fair view in conformity with the Indian Accounting Standards prescribed under Section 133 of the Act read with the Companies (Indian Accounting Standards) Rules, 2015, as amended, ('Ind AS') and other accounting principles generally accepted in India, of the State of Affairs of the Company as at March 31, 2024 and its Profit and Other Comprehensive Income, Changes in Equity and its Cash Flows for the year ended on that date.
+- We have audited the accompanying Ind AS financial statements of JM Financial Properties and Holdings Limited ("the Company"), which comprise the balance sheet as at 31st March 2025, the statement of profit and loss (including other comprehensive income), statement of changes in equity, statement of cash flows for year then ended and notes to the financial statements, including a summary of material accounting policies and other explanatory information ("Financial Statements"). - 2.
+In our opinion and to the best of our information and according to the explanations given to us, the aforesaid Financial Statements give the information required by the Companies Act, 2013 ('Act') in the manner so required and give a true and fair view in conformity with the Indian Accounting Standards prescribed under section 133 of the Act read with the Companies (Indian Accounting Standards) Rules, 2015, as amended, ('Ind AS') and other accounting principles generally accepted in India, of the State of Affairs of the Company as at 31st March 2025, and its Profit and Other Comprehensive Income, Changes in Equity and its Cash Flows for the year ended on that date.